arnaumarin/arnaumarin.github.io/_pages/about.md

 Hello, thanks for visting!

-Hi, I’m Arnau, a second-year PhD student at the Harvard John A. Paulson School of Engineering and Applied Sciences, where I’m fortunate to be advised by [Prof. Jia Liu](https://liulab.seas.harvard.edu/).
+Hi, I’m Arnau, a second-year PhD student at the Harvard John A. Paulson School of Engineering and Applied Sciences, where I’m very fortunate to be advised by [Prof. Jia Liu](https://liulab.seas.harvard.edu/).

 I'm trained in electrical engineering, signal processing, and bioinformatics.
 Currently, my research focuses on computational neuroscience, agentic AI, and developing flexible brain-computer interfaces to address neurological disorders.